RHIT-southfej/csse290-ai/ClassMaterials/Week1/README.md

 Include in your submission:

 (a) The function code it generated for you
-(b) The erronous code it generated for it, if you were able to trick it
+(b) The erroneous code it generated for it, if you were able to trick it

 ## Step 3: Try a Agent Command